 Maine Coons have small meows relative to other cats, but they use them often.
 Their owners insist they can hear different sounds, which can best be described as combinations of meows, trills, and chirps, depending on whether their cats are hungry, feeling playful, or craving attention.
 Several Maine Coons living in the same household may even seem to have their own secret feline language that they use to talk to one another.
 While Maine Coons are sociable cats, they’re not as needy as the other breeds discussed above.

 The Turkish Van: Striking Chatterboxes

 When you get a Turkish Van, you’ll be struck not just by its beauty but also by its vocal nature.
 Unlike so many vocal kitties, Turkish Vans are not lap cats.
 They are highly energetic and have no time to simply sit when there’s exploring to be done and conversations to be had.
 Turkish Vans are likely to be noisiest at night, when your insistence that they stay inside puts an end to their independent adventures.

-For a feline companion who will always let you know what’s on its mind, you may like to look to one of these cat breeds.
-Just remember that rescued is always the best breed.
+For a feline companion who will always let you know what’s on its mind, you may like to look to one of these most talkative cat breeds.
 Visit your local shelter to find purebred and mixed varieties of these vocal cats searching for their forever homes.

 Remember that rescued is always the best breed!